 The Centre continued the focus on consistency of practice in policy and procedures.
-Our commitment to this was supported by the appointment of an additional 3 Heads of Department for Continuing Education (HOD) for 2022.
-A HOD of English, HOD of Humanities and a HOD of Strategic Developments joined our existing HOD of Vocational Education and HOD of Maths and Science.
 The same focus was given to improving our quality and effectiveness of pedagogy in our classrooms.
-The aim of improving ISV is based on extensive research that indicates such an environment increase the success of student outcomes.
+The aim of improving consistency is based on extensive research that indicates such an environment increase the success of student outcomes.